 Helping you keep up with what matters in Arizona's political news.
 Each week we interview politicians, public figures or journalists to break down one local issue and how it affects your life in Arizona.
 Coming to you every Wednesday morning, The Gaggle is hosted by The Arizona Republic's national political reporter Ron Hansen and state politics reporter Mary Jo Pitzl.
 You can find them on social media at @ronaldjhansen and @maryjpitzl.
-Producers of the show are Amanda Luberto and Kaely Monahan.
+Amanda Luberto is the producer of the show.

 …